Melford Hall to Lavenham railway walk, Long Melford, Suffolk

-This walk from Long Melford to Lavenham, through woods and open fields, largely follows the route of the old Great Eastern Long Melford to Lavenham railway line.
+Walk from Long Melford to Lavenham, through woods and open fields, following the route of the old Great Eastern Long Melford to Lavenham railway line.

-Along the way you can enjoy the opportunity to see wildflowers, birds and animal wildlife in their natural habitat.
+Along the way enjoy the opportunity to see wildflowers, birds and animal wildlife in their natural habitat.
 Starting and finishing in these two well-preserved medieval 'wool' towns, you can return to Long Melford by bus, or re-trace your steps if you have the energy.
 Suitable for those who are fairly active.

 Melford Hall car park, grid ref: TL867462

 Before you start, if you have the time, visit magnificent Melford Hall - home of the Hyde-Parker family, or have a coffee in the tea-room.
 Starting from the Melford Hall car park, turn right out of the gate, and keeping to the same side of the road, walk 660yd (600m) until reaching the Cherry Lane Garden Centre.
 Entering the garden centre, walk just past the building entrance and look for the public footpath sign in front of you.
 This is known as Hare Drift.

 The line (single track with passing places) from Melford to Bury St Edmunds, via Lavenham, opened in 1865 and closed to passenger traffic in 1961.
 Long Melford Railway station building still exists, (now a private house) and is at the far end of Long Melford High Street on the right-hand side.
 For those who appreciate old steam railways and their history, here is a 1957 picture of a train leaving Melford Station in full steam.

 Hare Drift continues along a concrete path until joining the main A134 Sudbury to Bury St Edmunds road.
 The traffic on this road can be very fast, so cross with great care.
 Go through the gate on the opposite side of the road, and walking straight ahead, follow the footpath, which after 100yd (90m) or so, continues downhill.